-Our lawful basis for processing your general personal data is based on your opt in consent for your data to be used to receive communications on industry news and updates from Scottish Borders Chamber of Commerce and newsletter and promotional offers from Scottish Borders Chamber of Commerce.
+Our lawful basis for processing your general personal data is based on your opt in consent or contract (eg membership) for your data to be used to receive communications on industry news and updates from Scottish Borders Chamber of Commerce and newsletter and promotional offers from Scottish Borders Chamber of Commerce.

 More information on lawful processing can be found on the ICO website.